Skip to main content

 warning

-A solid default is every 2-5 minutes:
+A reasonable default is every two to five minutes:

 package main